chaos-polymtl/lethe/doc/source/examples/multiphysics/concentric-heat-exchanger/concentric-heat-exchanger.rst

     end

-On the heat transfer side, we apply temperature boundary conditions at both inlet to impose the cold and the hot temperatures of the fluid.
-We explicitely specify ``noflux`` boundary conditions on both outlets to ensure that the heat flux through them will be calculated within the post-processing section of the code.
+On the heat transfer side, we apply temperature boundary conditions at both inlets to impose the cold and the hot temperatures of the fluid.
+We explicitly specify ``noflux`` boundary conditions on both outlets to ensure that the heat flux through them will be calculated within the post-processing section of the code.

 .. code-block:: text